Sample Answer

 The Meaning of Life

 This course has explored the meaning of life in terms of central themes and personages in the history of philosophy and religion.
-Dr. Ambrosio’s lectures have emphasized two genetic lines, that of the hero and that of the saint, concluding along the way that these are both incommensurable and yet complementary.
+Dr. Ambrosio’s lectures have emphasized two genetic lines, that of the hero and that of the saint, concluding that these are both incommensurable and yet complementary.
 The ideal of the secular saint has arisen as a person who lives the question of meaning in human existence fully open to its mystery and fully committed to searching for meaning along the paths of both hero and saint.
-The secular saint does not live human questions in terms of their truth or falsehood, but in terms of the way his or her participation in the dialogue shapes that one human identity for which he or she alone is responsible.
+The secular saint does not live human questions in terms of their truth or falsehood but in terms of the way their participation in the dialogue shapes that one human identity for which they alone are responsible.
 Does that describe you?
 Do you see yourself in the image of the secular saint?
 Whether you do or do not, how do you move forward from here?
-How do you view a meaningful life, and how do you come to understand that meaning?
+How do you view a meaningful life, and how do you understand that meaning?

-This final paper gives you the opportunity to interact with at least one figure mentioned in each module en route to coming to your own conclusions regarding the question: How does a person live a meaningful life?
-You should consider what each figure’s key teachings were as they contribute, whether positively or negatively, to your own understanding of a meaningful life.
-Do not feel you must just recite what was said in the lectures or found in the reading; this is your opportunity to interact with the material, to accept or challenge certain ideas or assumptions.
+This final paper allows you to interact with at least one figure mentioned in each module en route to your conclusions regarding the question: How does a person live a meaningful life?
+You should consider each figure’s key teachings as they contribute, positively or negatively, to your understanding of a meaningful life.
+Do not feel you must recite what was said in the lectures or found in the reading; this is your opportunity to interact with the material to accept or challenge certain ideas or assumptions.
 The purpose is to participate responsibly in the dialogue!
-Begin by summarizing your own understanding of what it means to live a meaningful life in your opening paragraph, and then proceed to flesh out this introductory statement through interaction with and analysis of at least one key figure discussed in each module.
+Begin by summarizing your understanding of what it means to live a meaningful life in your opening paragraph, and then flesh out this introductory statement through interaction with and analysis of at least one key figure discussed in each module.

-Your paper will be evaluated both in terms of the mastery of concepts you demonstrate as you discuss the figures you have chosen and the coherence of your own explanation of your personal point of view.
-Your paper will also be evaluated, of course, in terms of its conformity to grammatical form and style.
+Your paper will be evaluated in terms of the mastery of concepts you demonstrate as you discuss the figures you have chosen and the coherence of your explanation of your point of view.
+Your paper will also be evaluated in terms of its conformity to grammatical form and style.

 In your paper, you should:

-- Use as the paper’s thesis your personal understandings about life’s meaning and purpose and what it means to live a meaningful life
+• Use as the paper’s thesis your understanding of life’s meaning and purpose and what it means to live a meaningful life

-- Discuss a central figure from each module (not each lecture) in terms of key contributions, whether positively or negatively, to your understanding
+• Discuss a central figure from each module (not each lecture) in terms of key contributions to your understanding, whether positively or negatively.

-- Demonstrate comprehension of leading ideas and themes presented in the lectures and readings through discussion of the figures chosen
+• Demonstrate comprehension of leading ideas and themes presented in the lectures and readings by discussing the chosen figures.

-- Conclude with a summary of your main points and a final statement and validation of your thesis.
+• Conclude with a summary of your main points, a final statement, and validation of your view.

 The list just given provides content criteria; the following list provides additional requirements for your paper :

-- Your paper should tie together and synthesize concepts from the course and the contributions of at least one key figure mentioned in each of the modules.
+• Your paper should tie together and synthesize concepts from the course and the contributions of at least one key figure mentioned in each module.
 You should be able to recognize pertinent issues and analyze them adequately.

-- Your paper should be organized, coherent, and unified; it should also be free of spelling and grammatical errors.
-If you need help in writing such a paper, take a look at The Writing Center: University of Wisconsin-Madison.
+• Your paper should be organized, coherent, unified, and free of spelling and grammatical errors.
+If you need help writing such a paper, look at The Writing Center: University of Wisconsin-Madison.

-When quoting or paraphrasing from the text or other sources, be sure to cite the source of information properly according to MLA or APA guidelines.
+When quoting or paraphrasing from the text or other sources, cite the citation of information properly according to MLA or APA guidelines.